bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 opt_newton = PALC.NewtonPar(tol = 1e-8, verbose = true, eigsolver = eigls, maxIter = 20)

 # options for continuation
-opts_br = ContinuationPar(dsmin = 0.001, dsmax = 0.05, ds = 0.01, pMax = 3.5, pMin = 0.025, detectBifurcation = 2, nev = 30, plotEveryNsteps = 10, newtonOptions = (@set opt_newton.verbose = true), maxSteps = 100, precisionStability = 1e-6, nInversion = 4, dsminBisection = 1e-7, maxBisectionSteps = 25)
+opts_br = ContinuationPar(dsmin = 0.001, dsmax = 0.05, ds = 0.01, pMax = 3.5, pMin = 0.025,
+	detectBifurcation = 2, nev = 30, plotEveryNsteps = 10, newtonOptions = (@set opt_newton.verbose = true),
+	maxSteps = 100, precisionStability = 1e-6, nInversion = 4, dsminBisection = 1e-7, maxBisectionSteps = 25)
 ```
-Note here that we put the option `detectBifurcation = 2` to detect bifurcations precisely with a bisection method.
+Note that we put the option `detectBifurcation = 2` to detect bifurcations precisely with a bisection method.
 Indeed, we need to locate these branch points precisely to be able to call automatic branch switching.

 ## Branch of homogenous solutions
+At this stage, we note that the problem has a curve of homogenous (constant in space) solutions $u_h$ solving $N(\lambda, u_h)=0$.
+We shall compute this branch now.

 We can now call `continuation` with the initial guess `sol0` which is homogenous, thereby generating homogenous solutions: